Welcome to Mount Auburn Presbyterian Church!

 About Our Pastor and Staff

-As of May 2017, we welcomed the Rev. Stacey Midge as our pastor.
-She lives in downtown Cincinnati with her beloved dog, Laila.
+In May 2017, we welcomed the Rev. Stacey Midge (she/her) as our pastor.
+She lives in downtown Cincinnati with her beloved dog, Valkyrie.
 Stacey came to us from the First Reformed Church in Schenectady, NY where she served as Associate Minister of Mission, Outreach and Youth for nine years.
 Before that, she was a solo pastor at Glen Reformed Church in Fultonville, NY, and the Chaplain Fellow at Hanover College.

 Rev. Midge was ordained in 2003 in the Reformed Church in America, and transferred to the PC(USA) in 2019.
 She studied for her Masters of Divinity from Western Theological Seminary from 2000-2003.
 She earned a Bachelor of Arts degree from Drake University in 1999.

 Rev. Midge’s theology is progressive.
 She brings a strong social justice orientation to her ministry, along with experience in youth programming.
 In her letter to our PNC, she said: “My hope is to use my gifts and skills to lead a congregation in continual, whole-life spiritual growth – shaped in education, supported in mutual pastoral and congregational care, and centered in worship that comforts and challenges us with the intensely personal and radically universal message of the Gospel.”